christianfang95/phdresearch/paper 4/cohesion paper/paper.md

 -> Little evidence, some evidence on relationship quality.
 Ganong and coleman: can still affect perceptions, even if only as a bias

-## Sibling structure

-For sake of simplicity, we distinguish between three scenarios.
-In the first scenario, the focal parent only has a (part-time) resident biological child and no stepchild.

-In the second scenario, the focal parent has a (part-time) resident biological child as well as a (part-time) resident stepchild.
-In other words, the biological child's and stepchild's residence arrangements are symmetrical.

-In the third scenario, the focal parent's biological child and stepchild have different - asymmetrical - residence arrangements, meaning that one of the two children resides (part-time) with the focal parent and the other child is nonresident.

-Parents' perceptions of cohesion likely vary substantially between these three scenarios.

-Stepfamily constellations in which there is only one child (so the first scenario) are probably experienced as most cohesive.

-Asymmetry: guilt about self or other parent

-### Part-time residence

-Part-time residence of either the biological child or stepchild can further complicate parents' family situation and assessment of their stepfamilies as cohesive.

-In case of shared residence, the child constantly moves between household of the focal parent and that of (their current partner's) ex-partner.
-This implies that focal parents' (and their partners') access to the children in question is limited, compared to if the children resided full time-in their household.
-Such limited access can make it difficult to practice family routines and rituals that involve all core stepfamily members.
-Such routines and rituala are, however, particularly important in stepfamilies, as they can serve to create a cohesive group identity.
-Additionally, in case of shared residence, parents might, to an extent, be still  entangled in their "previous" families.
-Aspects of the child's life - financial matters, division of holidays etc. - need to be constantly negotiated with the ex-partner(s).
-Resultingly, parents might not feel like they have a cohesive stepfamily or they might be confused about who belongs to their family in the first place.
-Therefore, when either the focal parents' biological child or stepchild is part-time resident, parents might assess their stepfamily as less cohesive.

--> might apply equally to all types -> all -

-Such a negative effect of shared residence on perceptions of cohesion might especially apply in the scenario of both children being (part-time) resident (so the third scenario).

-First scenario: only one schedule to keep in mind
-Aysmmetrical: it is already assymm, so not too much of an additional burden?
-Res res: could be two part-time res!
-Very stressful?
-Very unclear if both children follow a shared residence arrangmeent

--> less access to the child -> difficult to create family routines together, fewer bonding opportunites with the stepchild in particular which create cohesion

--> in and out means more negotiation with the ex-partners: so less clear separation old vs new, but also unclear boundaries -> boundary ambiguity